• Home

 White ink turning yellow

-White ink, specifically tattoos that entirely consist of white ink, are still largely taboo in the tattoo industry.
+White ink, specifically tattoos that entirely consist of white ink, is still largely taboo in the tattoo industry.
 And here’s why.

 White ink eventually turns yellow, due to prolonged sun exposure.
 The best way to keep your white ink tattoo from yellowing is by covering it up with clothing if you know you’re going to be under direct sunlight.